 New Zealand is a pioneer: in equality matters, this colonial state was the very first to introduce women’s suffrage back in 1893 – 13 years before Finland, which was the first European country to introduce it.
 Another few decades went by before the first woman was elected to the New Zealand parliament – but since the parliamentary elections in 2017, the proportion of women in government has been a respectable 38%, and the country is now led by women.
 As the head of state, the Queen is represented by Governor-General Patsy Reddy and the government itself has a woman at the helm: Prime Minister Jacinda Ardern.

 Ardern, who at 37 when she took office was the second youngest female head of government, is making headlines at the moment as she guides her country through the Covid-19 crisis with confidence and assurance.
 After an initial surge in infections, Ardern decided on an early and radical lockdown for all 5 million New Zealanders.
 This slowed the spread of the virus to the extent that it was all but eliminated: no new infections have been reported since the beginning of May.

 In matters of fair pay, New Zealand’s approach has also long been more decisive than that of many other countries.
 In the public sector, the Government Service Equal Pay Act has ensured equal pay since 1960, and equal pay has been enshrined in law for everyone else since the Equal Pay Act in 1972.

-So in 2013, when a female employee working in a care home sued for higher pay because she attributed the lower wages paid to those caring for the elderly to the fact that it was predominantly women doing that work, it was possible to demonstrate the systematic discrimination, and the court ruled in favour of the claimant.
-As a consequence, trade unions and the government announced their intention to create pay equality for all 55,000 people employed in caring for the elderly and the disabled, and to equalise hourly wages.
+So in 2013, when a female employee working in a care home sued for higher pay because she attributed the lower wages paid to those caring for the elderly to the fact that it was predominantly women doing that work, it was possible to demonstrate the systematic discrimination, and the court ruled in favor of the claimant.
+As a consequence, trade unions and the government announced their intention to create pay equality for all 55,000 people employed in caring for the elderly and the disabled and to equalize hourly wages.